fish-shop/install-plugin/README.md

 ## Prerequisites

 This action requires the [fish shell](https://fishshell.com).
-You can install using the [fish-actions/install-fish](https://github.com/fish-actions/install-fish) action.
+You can install it using the [fish-actions/install-fish](https://github.com/fish-actions/install-fish) action.

 ## Usage